Skip to content

 The Largest Mosque in the World and What Makes It So Impressive

-Al-Masjid Al-Nabawi is the 2nd largest mosque in the world.
-It is also the second-holiest site in Islam, after Masjid Al-Haram in Mecca.
-It is open the whole day and night, which means it never closes its gates.
-The site was originally connected to Muhammad’s (PBUH) house; the original mosque was an open-air building and functioned as a community centre, a court, and a school as well.
+Al-Masjid Al-Nabawi is the second-largest mosque in the world and the second-holiest site in Islam, after Masjid Al-Haram in Mecca.
+It is open all day and night, which means it never closes its gates.
+The site was originally connected to Muhammad’s (PBUH) house; the original mosque was an open-air building that also functioned as a community centre, a court, and a school.

 The mosque is managed by the custodian of the Two Holy Mosques.
-The mosque lies in what was generally the centre of Medina, with a variety of close-by hotels and old markets.
-It is the main pilgrimage site.
-A lot of pilgrims who perform the Hajj move to Medina to visit the mosque, because of its connection to Muhammad (PBUH).
-The mosque has been expanded over the years, the latest was in the mid-1990s.
+The mosque lies in what was generally the centre of Medina, with various nearby hotels and old markets.
+It is the leading pilgrimage site.
+Many pilgrims who perform the Hajj move to Medina to visit the mosque because of its connection to Muhammad (PBUH).
+The mosque has been expanded over the years; the latest was in the mid-1990s.
 One of the most remarkable features of the site is the green dome over the centre of the mosque, where the tomb of Prophet Muhammad (PBUH) and early Islamic leaders Abu Bakr and Umar lay.

-The Green Dome is a green-coloured dome made above Al-Masjid Al-Nabawi, the tomb of the prophet Muhammad (PBUH), and Abu Bakr and Umar, early Muslim Caliphs.
+The Green Dome is a green-coloured dome made above Al-Masjid Al-Nabawi, the prophet Muhammad’s tomb (PBUH) tomb, and Abu Bakr and Umar, early Muslim Caliphs.
 The dome lies in the southeast corner of Al-Masjid Al-Nabawi in Medina.
 The structure goes back to 1279 CE when an unpainted wooden roof was created over the tomb.
 The dome was painted green for the first time in 1837.
-Since then, it became known as the Green Dome.
+Since then, it has become known as the Green Dome.

-The Rawdah ul-Jannah is the oldest and most important part which is situated at the heart of Masjid Al-Nabawi.
+The Rawdah ul-Jannah is the oldest and most important part at the heart of Masjid Al-Nabawi.
 It is also written as the Riaz ul-Jannah.
-It stretches from Muhammad’s tomb to his minbar, and pulpit.
+It stretches from Muhammad’s tomb to his minbar and pulpit.
 Ridwan means “pleased”.
 In Islamic tradition, Ridwan is the name of an angel responsible for maintaining Jannah.
 It was narrated from Abu Hurayrah that Muhammad said, “The area between my house and my minbar is one of the gardens of Paradise, and my minbar is on my cistern (had)”, hence the name.
-There are various special and historical interests in this area, including the Mihrab Nabawi, some eigth notable pillars, Minbar Nabawi, Bab al-Taubah, and the Mukabariyya.
+This area has various unique and historical interests, including the Mihrab Nabawi, some eight notable pillars, Minbar Nabawi, Bab al-Taubah, and the Mukabariyya.

-After the renovation project of 1994, today the mosque has ten minarets in total which are 104 metres high.
-Out of these ten, the Bab as-Salam Minaret is the most historic one.
-One of the four minarets lay over the Bab as-Salam, on the southern side of the Prophet’s mosque.
-It was created by Muhammad ibn Kalavun and Mehmed IV renovated it in 1307 CE.
-The minarets’ upper portions are cylindrical-shaped.
-The bottom is octagonal-shaped and the middle is square-shaped.
+After the 1994 renovation project, the mosque has ten 104-metre-high minarets.
+The Bab as-Salam Minaret is the most historic of these ten.
+One of the four minarets lies over the Bab as-Salam on the southern side of the Prophet’s mosque.
+Muhammad ibn Kalavun created it, and Mehmed IV renovated it in 1307 CE.
+The minarets’ upper portions are cylindrical.
+The bottom is octagonal, and the middle is square.

 The Ottoman Hall is the oldest part of the mosque and lies in the southern part of the modern Masjid Al-Nabawi.
-The Qibla wall is the most decorated wall of Masjid Al-Nabawi and goes back to the late 1840s renovation and expansion of the Prophet’s mosque by Ottoman Sultan Abdulmajid I. The Qibla wall is decorated with some of the 185 names of the Prophet Muhammad (PBUH).
-Other notes and handwritings include the verses from Quran, a few Hadiths and more.
+The Qibla wall is the most decorated wall of Masjid Al-Nabawi and dates back to Ottoman Sultan Abdulmajid I‘s renovation and expansion of the Prophet’s mosque in the late 1840s.
+The Qibla wall is decorated with some of the 185 names of the Prophet Muhammad (PBUH).
+Other notes and handwritings include verses from the Quran, a few Hadiths, and more.

-During the Ottoman era, there were two inner courtyards in the Prophet’s Mosque, these two courtyards were preserved in the following Saudi expansions and renovations.
-The first courtyard, with columns of the first Saudi expansion, is on the left and the Ottoman prayer hall is to the right with the Green Dome, in the background.
-During the expansion of the mosque, the extended courtyard to the north of the Ottoman prayer hall was destroyed.
+During the Ottoman era, two inner courtyards in the Prophet’s Mosque were preserved during the Saudi expansions and renovations.
+The first courtyard, with columns of the first Saudi expansion, is on the left, and the Ottoman prayer hall is to the right, with the Green Dome in the background.
+The extended courtyard to the north of the Ottoman prayer hall was destroyed during the mosque’s expansion.
 It was reconstructed by al-Saud Ibn ‘Abdulaziz.
 The prayer hall goes back to the Ottoman period.
-The expansion of Ibn ‘Abdulaziz has two courtyards, shielded with 12 huge umbrellas.
+The expansion of Ibn ‘Abdulaziz has two courtyards, shielded with 12 giant umbrellas.
 Before the modern renovations, there was a small garden called the Garden of Fatimah.

 Today, the main complex of the Prophet’s Mosque has a total of 42 gates with a different number of portals.
 King Fahad Gate is one of the main gates of Masjid Al-Nabawi.
 It lies on the northern side of the mosque.
-Originally, there were three doors on three sides.
+Initially, there were three doors on three sides.
 Today, the mosque has more than two hundred portals, gates, and access ways to meet the increasing number of people.
-Over the years as the mosque was expanded, the number and location of the gates greatly changed as well.
-Today, the location of only a few original gates is known.
+Over the years, as the mosque was expanded, the number and location of the gates considerably changed as well.
+Today, only a few original gates are known in the area.

-A great number of foundation Stones are established around the entire premises of the mosque for the different expansions and renovations of Masjid Al-Nabawi.
-The Prophet’s Mosque has experienced different rebuilding, construction and expansion projects by Islamic rulers.
+A great number of foundation stones have been established around the entire mosque premises for the different expansions and renovations of Masjid Al-Nabawi.
+The Prophet’s Mosque has experienced different rebuilding, construction, and expansion projects by Islamic rulers.
 The expansions and renovations vary from a little mud wall building measuring around 30.5 m × 35.62 m to today’s area of around 1.7 million square feet that can hold up to 0.6-1 million people at a time.

-Masjid Al-Nabawi Umbrellas are switchable umbrellas set up at the yard of Masjid Al-Nabawi in Medina.
-The shade of the umbrella is extended in the four corners, up to 143,000 square meters.
-These umbrellas are used to shield worshipers from the heat of the sun during prayer, and from the rain as well.
+Masjid Al-Nabawi Umbrellas are switchable umbrellas set up in the yard of Masjid Al-Nabawi in Medina.
+The umbrella’s shade extends in the four corners, up to 143,000 square meters.
+These umbrellas shield worshipers from the heat of the sun during prayer and from the rain as well.

-The Jannatul Baqi graveyard lies on the eastern side of the Prophet’s Mosque and covers around 170,000 square meters of area.
+The Jannatul Baqi graveyard lies on the eastern side of the Prophet’s Mosque and covers around 170,000 square meters.
 Based on Islamic tradition, over ten thousand companions of the Prophet Muhammad(PBUH) are buried here.
-Some of the graves include Fatima bint Muhammad (PBUH), Imam Jaffar Sadiq, Imam Hassan ibn ‘Ali, Zain ul-‘Abideen, Imam Baqir.
+Some of the graves include Fatima bint Muhammad (PBUH), Imam Jaffar Sadiq, Imam Hassan ibn ‘Ali, Zain ul-‘Abideen, and Imam Baqir.
 Many stories tell that Muhammad(PBUH) prayed every time he passed it.
-Although originally it lays on the border of the city of Medina, today it is an essential part that is separated from the mosque complex.
+Although it initially lays on the border of the city of Medina, today, it is an essential part separated from the mosque complex.

 Grand Jamia Mosque, Karachi

 Grand Jamia Masjid is the great mosque of Bahria Town Karachi which is the third-largest mosque in the world.
-The Jamia Masjid is viewed as the milestone project of Bahria Town Karachi, making it the largest structure built in the largest housing project in Pakistan.
-The design of Grand Jamia Masjid is mostly motivated by Mughal style architecture, which is popular for constructing mosques like the Badshahi Masjid Lahore and Jama Masjid Dehli.
+The Jamia Masjid is viewed as the milestone project of Bahria Town Karachi, making it the most prominent structure built in the largest housing project in Pakistan.
+The design of the Grand Jamia Masjid is mainly motivated by Mughal-style architecture, which is famous for constructing mosques like the Badshahi Masjid Lahore and Jama Masjid Dehli.
 What’s more stunning is that the Grand Jamia Masjid in Bahria Town Karachi merges and gets inspiration from all Islamic architecture styles, including Malaysian, Turkish, and Persian.
-The interior design is an evident reflection of the artwork of Samarqand, Sindh, Bukhara, and Mughal.
+The interior design is an evident reflection of the Samarqand, Sindh, Bukhara, and Mughal artwork.

 Like many historical mosques in the Islamic world, the mosque is designed to have a single giant minaret of 325 feet.
-The minaret can be seen from different parts of Bahria Town Karachi and it adds to the beauty of the mosque.
+The minaret can be seen from different parts of Bahria Town Karachi and adds to the mosque’s beauty.
 Well-known Pakistani architect Nayyar Ali Dada sketched the design of the Grand Jamia Masjid Karachi.
-According to the design, the outward blocks of the masjid are adorned with white marble and beautiful geometric design patterns, and the interior is decorated with traditional Islamic mosaic ceramics, calligraphy, tiles and marbles.
+According to the design, the outward blocks of the masjid are adorned with white marble and beautiful geometric design patterns, and the interior is decorated with traditional Islamic mosaic ceramics, calligraphy, tiles and marble.

 The construction of the Jamia Masjid began in 2015.
-It expands over an area of 200 acres and 1,600,000 square feet, making it the largest concrete structure in Pakistan and the largest mosque in the country.
-The mosque’s total indoor capacity is 50,000 while the outdoor capacity is around 800,000, making it the third-largest mosque after Masjid-al-Haram and Masjid Al-Nabawi.
-It has 500 arches and 150 domes, and this makes the Jamia Masjid one of the most magnificent mosques in the world.
+It expands over 200 acres and 1,600,000 square feet, making it the largest concrete structure in Pakistan and the largest mosque in the country.
+The mosque’s total indoor capacity is 50,000, while the outdoor capacity is around 800,000, making it the third-largest mosque after Masjid-al-Haram and Masjid Al-Nabawi.
+It has 500 arches and 150 domes, making the Jamia Masjid one of the most magnificent mosques in the world.

 Imam Reza Shrine